MPRoses/MPRoses/readme.md

-# Hello, world! 👋
+# Featuring, me 👋

-I'm an 18-year-old web developer, currently pursuing a degree in Computer Science at Leiden University. 🎓
+I'm an 18-year-old  developer, currently pursuing a degree in Computer Science at Leiden University. 🎓

 Even though my GitHub contributions might not be daily, rest assured, I’m making dreams come true every day. 🚀

 I specialize in creating efficient user experiences on the web and I'm always open for collaboration on innovative projects. 💡

-For further inquiries, check out my personal website noted below. 🌍
+For further inquiries, check out my personal website noted below.

-Happy exploring! 🎉

 ## Skills 🛠️